-- 4.6.1 A suspect is any individual for whom a diagnosis of TB disease should be considered. - 4.6.2 Symptomatic individuals should have a TST or IGRA, a chest radiograph, sputum collected for bacteriologic testing, and an HIV test if their HIV status is unknown. - 4.6.3 Patients who have AFB positive sputum smear results should have a contact investigation done immediately to identify any persons who may have been exposed to or infected by the suspected case.
+- 4.6.1 Definition of a Suspected Case - 4.6.1.1 Any individual for whom a diagnosis of TB disease should be considered. - 4.6.2 Symptomatic individuals should have a TST or IGRA, a chest radiograph, sputum collected for bacteriologic testing, and an HIV test if their HIV status is unknown. - 4.6.3 Patients who have AFB positive sputum smear results should have a contact investigation done immediately to identify any persons who may have been exposed to or infected by the suspected case.
 Contact investigations are the responsibility of the Regional TB Program Manager. - 4.6.4 All patients regardless of site of disease should have at least three consecutive daily sputum specimens collected to rule out pulmonary disease.